Difference Between Spin off vs Split off

 The comparison between spin off vs split are given below:

 |Concept||The divestment is carried out in such a way that the parent company’s assets are used in the formation of the new subsidiary.
 The existing shareholders are allotted shares of the spun off entity on pro-rata basis.||The divestment is carried out in such a way that the parent company’s assets are used in the formation of the new controlled entity.
 The existing shareholders of the parent company can opt for shares in the new entity in exchange for the shares in the parent company.|

 |Objective||The parent company intends to create a separate identity for the new entity through the mechanism of spin off.||The parent company intends to make a clear demarcation between the core operation of the parent company and that of the new subsidiary.|

 |Option for Shareholders||The existing shareholders of the parent company are not offered any option.
 They are bound to accept the shares in spun off entity.||The existing shareholders of the parent company are offered the option to either go for the split off or to continue to stay with the parent company.|

 |Shareholding in One or Two Companies||In spin off arrangement, the shareholders of the parent company end up with the ownership in two companies.||In split off arrangement, the shareholders of the parent company can only have the ownership of one of the two entities – parent or subsidiary.|

 So, it can be seen that both spin off and split off are recognized as one of the best tools for corporate divestment.
-Both the arrangement help companies build a more efficient and effective corporate structure.
+Both the arrangements help companies build a more efficient and effective corporate structure.
 Companies go for spin offs when they intend to create a separate identity for the spun off entity, while they go for split offs when they want separate their core business from the subsidiary.

 This is a guide to the top difference between Spin off vs Split off.
-Here we also discuss the key differences with infographics and comparison table.
+Here we also discuss the key differences with infographics and comparison tables.
 You may also have a look at the following articles to learn more-